Find a multitude of chickweed uses with these edible and medicinal recipes.

 It’s a considered a weed by many, but I have this little wild patch that grows right next to my porch and I treasure it and the bounty it provides both for my herbal medicine cabinet and my meal plan.

 Chickweed is a sprawling plant.
-Look for tiny green leaves with stems that have tiny white hairs.
-The white flowers have 5 petals, though they tend to be deeply notched and can appear to be 10 petals upon first glance.
+Look for tiny green leaves with stems that have tiny white hairs along the side.
+The small white flowers have 5 petals, though they tend to be deeply notched and can appear to be 10 petals upon first glance.

 Chickweed for Food

-Chickweed is high in calcium, iron, and magnesium, as well as Vitamins A & C. It’s packed with nutrition but admittedly the flavor can be a bit bland on its own but there are some great ways to include it in the meal rotation.
+Chickweed is high in calcium, iron, and magnesium, as well as Vitamins C & A. It’s packed with nutrition but admittedly the flavor can be a bit bland on its own but there are some great ways to include it in the meal rotation.

-- Salads – Combine chickweed leaves and flowers with other greens for addition to salads.
-Pick the young, tender leaves because as the summer wears on the stems tend to get a bit stringy in texture.
+Salads – Combine raw chickweed leaves and flowers with other greens for addition to salads.
+Pick the young leaves because they often more tender, as the summer wears on the stems tend to get a bit stringy in texture.

-- Pesto – Chickweed makes a delightful and easy pesto.
-Make a bunch when the chickweed is plentiful and freeze it for tasty chickweed meals even in a snow covered landscape.
+Pesto – Chickweed makes a delightful and easy pesto.
+Make large amounts and freeze it for tasty chickweed meals even in a snow covered landscape.

 Chickweed for Natural Healing

 These tiny flowers and delicate stems pack a big healing punch.
-Chickweed has many uses both internally and externally:
+Chickweed benefits both skin and internal organs in a variety of ways as a medicinal herb.

-Mix fresh chickweed with vinegar to use in bath water to help relieve itchy skin.
+Blend the whole plant with vinegar to use in bath water as an easy herbal remedy to help relieve itchy skin.

-Much like plantain chickweed can be used to help soothe sunburn and bug bites.
-Simply put some fresh leaves directly on the wound.
+Much like plantain, chickweed can be used to help soothe sunburn and bug bites.
+Simply make a poultice of chickweed by crushing the fresh leaves and placing directly on the wound.

-Because chickweed is so very good at relieving itch, consider making a homemade salve to rub on irritated skin.
+Because it is so very good at relieving itch, consider making a homemade chickweed salve to rub on irritated skin.

-It also supports the kidneys and acts as a mild diuretic meaning it can reduce water weight and when water is properly regulated in the body, the metabolism is usually functioning normally.
+It also supports the kidneys and digestive tract.
+It acts as a mild diuretic meaning it can reduce water weight.

 A flower essence made from chickweed is said to help us release the past and focus on the present.